-Earthquakes, wildfires, eruptions, and water leaks-- disasters both great and small beset Alaska cultural organizations.
+Earthquakes, wildfires, eruptions, and water leaks-- disasters both great and small befall Alaska cultural organizations.
 Through the Preparing Alaska's Cultural Organizations for Emergencies (PACO) program, staff at collecting institutions across Alaska can access training and coaching resources that will enhance our disaster preparedness and resiliency.

 From 2021-2022, LAM will lead a comprehensive emergency training program for three cohorts of participants.
 The training program includes the following:

 Thanks to a grant from the National Endowment for the Humanities, participation in the PACO program is free of charge for staff and/or key volunteers at cultural organizations.
 This includes travel to the workshop.